Flag of Egypt

-The national flag of Egypt (عَلَمْ مِصر /arz/) is a tricolour consisting of the three equal horizontal red, white, and black bands of the Arab Liberation Flag that dates back to the 1952 Egyptian Revolution.
+The national flag of Egypt is a tricolour consisting of the three equal horizontal red, white, and black bands of the Arab Liberation Flag that dates back to the 1952 Egyptian Revolution.
 The flag bears Egypt's national emblem, the Egyptian eagle of Saladin, centred in the white band.

 Symbolism

 In 1952, the Egyptian Free Officers who toppled King Farouk in the 23 July Revolution assigned specific symbolism to each of the three bands of the revolutionary and liberation flag.
 The red band symbolizes the Egyptians’ blood in the war against colonization.
 The white band symbolizes the purity of the Egyptians’ hearts.
 The black band below the white symbolizes the manner in which darkness is overcome.